tjesi/TTM4205/README.md

 ## Reference Group

-We are looking for some more members from the KOMTEK masters program to join the reference group.
-Current members:
+The reference group consist of the following members:

-Nimer Amol Singh (nimers) from MSSECCLO, Espen Sund (espen.sund) from MSMNFMA, Diderik Kramer (diderikk) from MSTCNNS.
+  - Nimer Amol Singh (nimers) from MSSECCLO
+  - Espen Sund (espen.sund) from MSMNFMA
+  - Diderik Kramer (diderikk) from MSTCNNS
+  - Simen Urnes (simen.urnes) from MTKOM

 ## Piazza Forum